 I think that the positive vibes coming from these positive figures will still carry on in the coming trading days.
 After all, it would seem that markets widely priced in negative growth figures from Europe before the GDP reports were released.

 So there ya have it!
 That’s my trade idea.
 What’s yours?
-Share them to me and the rest of the community!
+Share them with me and the rest of the community!

 This content is strictly for informational purposes only and does not constitute as investment advice.
 Trading any financial market involves risk.
 Please read our Risk Disclosure to make sure you understand the risks involved.